Single-qubit universal classifier implemented on an ion-trap quantum device: Results

-These datasets present different difficulties for classification.
-For the {\l tricrown} example, the difficulty is to add a third class to the {\sl crown} problem.
-This, however, makes all regions in the feature space joint.
+These datasets present different hardness for classification~\cite{Class_complexity}.
 The {\sl $3$ circles} feature is composed of $3$ different and separated classes, that is the circles, and a fourth class filling the space in between.
 Thus, the classifier is forced to separate the space corresponding to different classes.
 In the {\sl squares} case, all classes are equivalent and connected to each other.
-That forces the classifier to be flexible enough as to map close points to very different areas of the Hilbert space.
 For {\sl waves}, the difficulty of non-convex datasets is added.
-The experimental classifier succeed in solving all those problems.
+Despite various level of difficulties in classification, the experimental classifier succeed in solving all with nearly the same percentage.

-Table~\ref{tab:table1} presents a summary of the accuracies obtained by the experimental quantum classifier as compared to the simulated results serving as the starting point for the experimental optimization.
-Each problem was solved using an independent Ansatz (A, B) specified in the table, see Sec.~{\sl Methods} for further details.
+\paragraph*{Summary of results.} Table~\ref{tab:table1} presents a summary of the accuracies obtained by the experimental quantum classifier as compared to the simulated results serving as the starting point for the experimental optimization.
+Each problem was solved using an independent Ansatz (A, B) specified in the table.
 We also benchmark the quantum results against classical models whose complexity is comparable.
 To be precise, we have considered a single-hidden-layer neural network and a support vector machine classifier.
-In the case of Neural Networks, several activation functions were tested for every problem, and the result depicted in Tab.~\ref{tab:table1} is the most accurate one.
+In the case of Neural Networks, several activation functions were tested for every problem, and the result depicted in Tab.~\ref{tab:table1} is the best performing one.
 The number of neurons in the hidden layer is chosen to match the number of parameters in the quantum classifier.
 In the case of support vector machine classifier, different kernels are used, and again the best result is retrieved.
 Notice that, in this case, it is not possible to tune the number of parameters available to carry the classification since they depend on the size of the training set.
 This model is however shown for completeness.
 In all classical cases, the computations were done using the {\tt scikit-learn} python package~\cite{scikit-learn} and following pre-defined models.